 Accuracy is essential in all journalism

-We need to be totally transparent in declaring what we know and what we don’t know.
-Those who trust you will be prepared to wait for your version.
-In fact they might use your coverage to check whether a hastily prepared item by a competitor has any truth in it.
+Accuracy comes ahead of speed.
+If you are not sure, then don’t publish until you are.
+Being first and wrong is not a model to aim for.
+Being right and always reliable is.
+Journalists need to be totally transparent in declaring what they know and what they don’t know.
+Those who trust you and your news organisation will be prepared to wait for your version.
+In fact they might use your version of events to check whether a hastily prepared item by another news organisation has any truth in it.

 Keeping notes and records

 Most reporters are given a notebook when they start work for the first time and told to keep it safe and never throw it away.
 This is because you never know when you might have to refer to your notes as evidence in a legal case.

 Accurate note-taking is essential.
 The usual rule is that notes must not only be accurate, they must also be contemporaneous.
 That means that you need to have spoken to reliable sources at the time an incident happened rather than jot down information from memory at a later date.

 You will also need to keep records of the research you carried out for your report.
 All this information should all be contained in your notebook, or, in the case of those using computers, in folders and files.
 And always keep a track of all bookmarks and email correspondence relating to your stories.

 However, where anonymity has been requested or where it is essential, make sure that your records do not identify those you have interviewed.

 Accuracy is essential when you are dealing with names, number, and dates.
 You must get the spelling of a person’s name right if you are to refer to them in the story.
 If you are referring to their age, this has to be right, too.
 If you are writing about the number of people attending a meeting you should not guess, but you should seek out someone who might know, such as the event organiser, and quote them.